darrenqchen/FitCal-Pro/README.md

 - To connect to the database container use port 3200
 - To connect to the web container use port 8001
 - To connect to the appsmith container use port 8080
+- To use the routes, you would use it like any other http request with GET, POST, PUT, and DELETE for the endpoints if they are there